 For some people the terms ‘contracting’ and ‘freelancing’ are interchangeable.
 For me I have a clear distinction between the two.

-I do both, but I prefer, and aim to get, freelance work.
+In the past I have done both, but going forward (from July 2018) I will only be taking on Freelance work.
 Here are my definitions of the two:

 - Can either be on site with client or remote work.

 - May be a specific project, or may be a series of pieces of work, passed over as each piece is completed.

 - Has an official start and finish time to the day.

 - May or may not involve dealing with an ESP.

 - Has an agreed day / hour rate – overtime to be agreed separately if applicable.

 - Remote work.